Making macOS behave itself

 1.2 Fresh.app

-An app which keeps “recently handled files” at the ready behind a keyboard shortcut.
+An app that keeps “recently handled files” at the ready behind a keyboard shortcut.
 I use this dozens of times a day at least.
 See Ironic Software.

 1.3 Resource monitors